Teshgotcode/FIN11/README.md

-# FIN11: Holiday Effects on Oslo Børs Microstructure
+# FIN11: Holiday Effects on Oslo Stock Exchange Microstructure

 This repository contains a sophisticated Jupyter notebook for empirical research on the Oslo Stock Exchange.
 It focuses on analyzing bid-ask spreads and trading volumes with respect to calendar-driven events, such as Christmas, Easter, and the summer holiday period.
 The notebook automates all data processing and statistical inference, supporting rigorous academic or practitioner analysis.